KU-Programming-Club/ku-engineering-expo-2014/README.md

-# KU Engineering Expo Base
+# KU Engineering Expo 2014

-This is a template for the [KU Engineering Expo](http://groups.ku.edu/~kuesc/expo/) Android app.
+This is the Android app for the [KU Engineering Expo 2014](http://groups.ku.edu/~kuesc/expo/).

 ## License